improving-app/back-end/README.md

+NOTE: query side will be pushed very soon!
+      we'll need to create a new GCP project to match example.inventory and unwind all the Nike stuff.

-# To build, publish dockerize and deploy to GKE
+# To build, publish dockerize and deploy to GKE (using Nike project for example)

 `sbt clean docker:publishLocal` to test locally or...